hadasmeitav/task-management/README.md

 1. I usually write in typescript, using nestJs.
 I have been working with express in the past, but it was 4 years ago, so the js code is not perfect
 2. <b>SSL</b>: If you encounter SSL issues, you may need to accept the security certificate on https://localhost:3000 or adjust the request to handle self-signed certificates.
+3. As a general rule, I would not save any secure content on the github project, this is just for the purposes of the assignment (for example - `server.cert`,`server.key`,`JWT_SECRET`,`JWT_REFRESH_SECRET`,...).
-3. UI is very basic - I'm not a fe developer, and this is the minimal I could do to make it work
+4. UI is very basic - I'm not a fe developer, and this is the minimal I could do to make it work
    - No refresh token implementation - the server implemented this, but the client does not use it.
    - calling PUT api for task is implemented in the server, but not in use in the client
-4. plan for future testings:
+5. plan for future testings:
    <br/>In general, what I would do for this is:
    - a unit test for each route
    - check all errors thrown (`Messages`)